andres81/Model_of_the_Psyche/case-files/glossary-an-ubiquitous-language/README.md

 ---

+Who's closer to the king: The queen or the fool; The queen might fuck the king, but the fool knows who is screwing him...

+---

     From oneself for oneself only money for job.
 But function proxying to from oneself for oneself instead of from oneself for another, what the role is meant for, is enriching oneself.
 Not for money but for thermodynamic reasons